HamedFathi/hamedfathi/README.md

 * 🚀 modernize legacy systems, build intuitive APIs & UIs, and lead DevOps automation
 * 🤖 explore AI integration to enhance user and developer experiences

-📍 Based in Vienna | 🌍 Open to relocation

 ---

 ### Connect with Me